ThuThuong234/momandbaby/README.md

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
-1. Installation process
+1. Installation nodejs
-2. Software dependencies
+2. Installation angular cli version6 :
-3. Latest releases
+3. Installation sequelize
-4. API references
+4. Install API references

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.
+1. Run server : node server.js
+2. Run client cd client
+3. Run user: ng serve
+4. Run admin : ng serve
 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.